g9moonmappers/rover/setup/troubleshooting.md

 ## Camera Issues

 ### No RealSense devices found
-- Check USB connection — must be USB 3.0
+- Check USB connection, must be a USB 3.x cable connected to one of the Jetson's USB-A ports
 - Try unplugging and replugging the camera
 - Check: `ls /dev/video*`